tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-unguided-Data-platform-upgrade-and-migration.md

 #### Tasks to Complete

-- Set the services account for the SQL Server service (in both the SQL Server 2008 and 2017 instances) to use the demouser Windows account.
+- Set the services account for the SQL Server service (in both the SQL Server 2008 and 2017 instances) to use the demouser Windows account
-- Ensure that remote TCP/IP connections are allowed to the SQL Server 2008 and 2017 instances.
+- Ensure that remote TCP/IP connections are allowed to the SQL Server 2008 and 2017 instances
 - Enable the SA login with the password Password.1!!
 - Create a new, empty database called Northwind in the SQL Server 2017 instance
 - Copy the dynamic port assign to the SQL Server 2008 R2 named instance

 #### Exit Criteria

-- You have successfully created the Northwind target database in SQL Server 2017, and can access this SQL Server using SQL Server credentials.
+- You have successfully created the Northwind target database in SQL Server 2017, and can access this SQL Server using SQL Server credentials

 ### Task 5: Add inbound port rule